England: The Most Powerful Nation in the World

-It was therefore considered politically prudent to keep all the British forces stationed in North America at the end of the conflict with France, employed and stationed there.
-And, it was also decided to tax the colonists in order to pay the salaries of the British military personnel.
-And to require the colonists to feed and house British military personnel so stationed there.
+It was therefore considered politically prudent to keep all the British forces stationed in North America at the end of the conflict with France in 1763.
+And, it was also decided to tax the colonists in order to pay the salaries of these British military personnel.
+Parliament also decided to require the colonists to feed and house British military personnel so stationed there.

 This was something new.
 The British Parliament had never before directly taxed their American colonists.

 So, the Stamp Act of 1765 was passed.
-It required that many printed materials in the colonies be produced on stamped paper produced in England which would carry an embossed revenue stamp.
-These printed materials included legal documents, magazines, playing cards, newspapers and most other types of paper used in the colonies.
+It required that printed materials in the colonies be produced on stamped paper.
+Such paper was produced in England and would carry an embossed revenue stamp.
+The printed materials included legal documents, magazines, playing cards, newspapers and most other types of paper used in the colonies.
 The tax had to be paid in valid and scarce British currency.
 No payment would be accepted in colonial paper money.

-The required stamp for lawyers and college students was seen as an attempt to limit the growth of a professional class in the colonies.
+The required stamp for lawyers, college students and apprentices was seen as an attempt to limit the growth of a professional class and a skilled worker class in the colonies.
 Violations of the act were to be tried in Admiralty Courts, not colonial courts.
 The imposition of this tax was thus seen as an attempt by Parliament to limit the freedoms enjoyed by colonists.